jeffleeismyhero/devise-ios-fork/README.md

   <img src="http://s7.postimg.org/fhqsizekr/1_log_in.jpg" alt="Log in view example" title="Log in view example">
 </p>

-If you want to add password remind to form, just use below combination:
+If you want to add a password reminder to form, just use following combination:

 ```objc
 DVSAccountRetrieverFields logInFields = DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton | DVSAccountRetrieverFieldPasswordReminder;